Reactor pattern: Variants

 The standard reactor pattern is sufficient for many applications, but for particularly demanding ones, tweaks can provide even more power at the price of extra complexity.

 One basic modification is to invoke event handlers in their own threads for more concurrency.
 Running the handlers in a thread pool, rather than spinning up new threads as needed, will further simplify the multi-threading and minimize overhead.
 This makes the thread pool a natural complement to the reactor pattern in many use-cases.

 Another way to maximize throughput is to partly reintroduce the approach of the "thread per connection" server, with replicated dispatchers / event loops running concurrently.
 However, rather than the number of connections, one configures the dispatcher count to match the available CPU cores of the underlying hardware.

 Known as a multireactor, this variant ensures a dedicated server is fully using the hardware's processing power.
 Because the distinct threads are long-running event loops, the overhead of creating and destroying threads is limited to server startup and shutdown.
 With requests distributed across independent dispatchers, a multireactor also provides better availability and robustness; should an error occur and a single dispatcher fail, it will only interrupt requests allocated to that event loop.

 For particularly complex services, where synchronous and asynchronous demands must be combined, one other alternative is the proactor pattern.
-This pattern is more intricate than a reactor, with its own engineering details, but it still makes use of a reactor subcomponent to solve the problem of blocking IO.
+This pattern is more intricate than a reactor, with its own engineering details, but it still makes use of a reactor subcomponent to solve the problem of blocking I/O.

+Example

+A handler is used to process actual business logic in a non-blocking fashion: